saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- If the interaction term is **not signficant**, you can conduct pairwise comparisions for each significant main effect.

->- If the interaction term **is signficant** focus on the pairwise comparisons of the all combinations of the IV's.
+>- If the interaction term **is signficant** focus on the pairwise comparisons of the all combinations (subgroups) of the IV's.

 >- If the interaction term is signficant and so is a main effect it might mean that the groups for the main effect are only different in certain contexts (the delivery method seems to be significantly different only at low doses of Vitamin C)